KJ's Market

-KJ's Market is a supermarket chain operating primarily in South Carolina.
+KJ's Market is an American supermarket chain.
 It is owned by Lowes Foods. kJ's supermarket has an annual revenue of $356,000,000.

 History

 KJ's Market first opened in Florence, South Carolina in 2006.

 On September 1, 2020, it was announced that the chain acquired 20 former BI-LO locations from Southeastern Grocers.
 In 2021, the stores were rebranded as KJ's, IGA and Lowes Foods.